 DAVID J. FIELD (1996)

-David serves on the Boards of Entercom, The National Association of Broadcasters, The Radio Advertising Bureau, and The Wilderness Society.
+David serves on the boards of Entercom, The National Constitutional Center, The Radio Advertising Bureau, and The Wilderness Society.
 He served as Chairman of the Radio Board of the National Association of Broadcasters from 2005-2007.
 David is a former trustee of the Philadelphia Zoo and the Ad Council.

 GEORGE T. FRAMPTON, Jr. (2001)